nexusformat/definitions/schema/README.txt

 The *.html files are auto-generated schema documentation files testfile.xml is a simple example file that validates against the schema

+The subversion checked-in files are available from http://definition.nexusformat.org/schema/1.0/ These files have the schemaLocation attribute editied so that they will self include from the web when used for validation purposes.
+The trunk version of the NeXus XML API now adds a schema attribute automatically.

+To validate a file on the web you can use the following sites:

+http://www.w3.org/2001/03/webdata/xsv          - Go to the second section (file to upload), browse and then "upload and get results"

+http://tools.decisionsoft.com/schemaValidate/  - Upload file to XML instance (no need to add a schema) and press validate

 Freddie Akeroyd
 11/07/2008